wenewzhang/mixin_labs-python-bot/README.md

 ## Hello, world in Python

-### Create you first app in Mixin Network developer dashboard
+### Create your first app in Mixin Network developer dashboard
 You need to create an app in dashboard.
 This [tutorial](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account) can help you.

 ### Generate parameter of your app in dashboard
-After app is created in dashboard, you still need to [generate parameter](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account#generate-secure-parameter-for-your-app) and write down required content, these content will be written into mixin_config file.
+After app is created in dashboard, you still need to [generate parameter](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account#generate-secure-parameter-for-your-app) and write down required content, these content will be written into mixin_config.py file.

 ![mixin_network-keys](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/mixin_network-keys.jpg)
 In the folder, create a file: mixin_config.py.
 Copy the following content into it.